 You may vote on the following matters at the Meeting:

-- 1. To elect our Directors; and - 2.
-To appoint our auditor and authorize the Directors to set their remuneration.
+- 1. To elect our Directors: - 2.
+To appoint our auditor and authorize the Directors to set their remuneration; and - 3.
+To approve unallocated options under the Stock Option Plan of the Company.

 Who can vote?